Sustainable Machine Learning

 Our mission

-Our mission is to develop state-of-the-art machine learning models that can scale to real-world problems while being energy-efficient.
-These models will be based on core design principles of sparsity and asynchrony and take inspiration from biology/neuroscience.
+Our mission is to develop state-of-the-art machine learning models that scale to real-world problems while being energy-efficient.
+These models are based on core design principles of sparsity and asynchrony and take inspiration from biology/neuroscience.

 Research projects